FelixTisov/shoes-shop/README.md

 # Online Shoes Shop Landing Page
-A landing-page which includes different components, sliders, 3D-graphics, hover-effects etc. Currently it has only a desktop version.
+A landing-page which includes different components, sliders, 3D-graphics, hover-effects etc. It has desktop and mobile (adaptive) versions.

 Demo: https://shoes-shop-nu.vercel.app/ (sometimes you may need to wait loading or reload the page)